 Adams came to NPR in 1975 where he worked behind the scenes editing and writing for the next three years.
 He became co-host of the weekend edition of All Things Considered in 1978 and in September 1982, Adams was named weekday co-host, joining Susan Stamberg.

 During 1988, Adams left NPR for one year to host Minnesota Public Radio's Good Evening, a weekly show that blended music with storytelling.
 He returned to All Things Considered in February 1989.

 Over the years Adams has often reported from overseas: he covered the Christmas Eve uprising against the Ceasescu government in Romania, and his work from Serbia was honored by the Overseas Press Club in 1994.
 His writing and narration of the 1981 documentary "Father Cares: The Last of Jonestown," earned Adams a Prix Italia, the Alfred I. DuPont-Columbia University Award and the Major Armstrong Award.

 A collection of Adams' essays from Good Evening, entitled Saint Croix Notes: River Morning, Radio Nights (W.W.
 Norton) was printed in 1990.
 Two years later, Adams' second book, Noah Adams on All Things Considered: A Radio Journal (W.W.
 Norton), was published.
-Piano Lessons: Music, Love and True Adventures (Delacore), Adams next book was finished in 1996, and Far Appalachia: Following the New River North, in 2000.
-The Flyers: in Search of Wilbur and Orville Wright (Crown) was published in 2004.
-Most recently Adams co-wrote This is NPR: The First Forty Years (Chronicle Books), to be released in November 2010.
+Piano Lessons: Music, Love and True Adventures (Delacore), Adams' next book, was finished in 1996, and Far Appalachia: Following the New River North in 2000.
+The Flyers: in Search of Wilbur and Orville Wright (Crown) was published in 2004, and Adams co-wrote This is NPR: The First Forty Years (Chronicle Books), published in 2010.